bennekrouf/sensei/README.md

 Example input:
 ```
-schedule a meeting tomorrow at 2pm for 1 hour with Salem Mejid to discuss project status
+schedule a meeting tomorrow at 2pm for 1 hour with Bill MacBride to discuss project status
 ```

 The matcher will: